Twin-field quantum key distribution without phase locking

 \textit{Results.}---We firstly analyze the system performance with the no-phase-locking scheme quantitatively.
 The phase noise PSD of the laser has a -20 dB/decade slope, contributed by the white frequency noise.
 The phase noise PSD introduced by the fiber spool is also measured (see Supplementary Section III and IV), which is mainly distributed below the frequency 100 kHz and increase slightly with the fiber length.
 With these two results, the phase fluctuation in the Q-frame can be calculated accordingly.
 The fluctuation is converted to the ER and averaged over the duration of the Q-frame.

-To characterize the ER with different $T_\mathrm{Q}$ and $T_\mathrm{R}$, we use the same setup as in Fig.~\ref{fig:setup}, except that no modulation is applied.
-We plot measured ER as a function of $T_\mathrm{R}$ with different photon count rates in Fig.~\ref{fig:ER_all}a.
-A higher count rate enables accurate frequency estimation at smaller $T_\mathrm{R}$, thus lowering the minimum ER.
-The simulation result assuming accurate frequency estimation is also plotted, including only the influence of the phase fluctuation.
-Based on these results and the constraint of the experimental system, we choose $T_\mathrm{R}$ and $T_\mathrm{Q}$ to be 4.9152 and 1.6384 $ \upmu $s respectively.
+To characterize the ER with different $T_\mathrm{Q}$ and $T_\mathrm{R}$, we use the same setup as in Fig.~\ref{fig:setup}, except that no modulation is applied. {We plot measured ER as a function of $T_\mathrm{R}$ from $0.1~\upmu $s to $50~\upmu $s at a fixed $T_\mathrm{Q}$ of $1~\upmu $s with different photon count rates in Fig.~\ref{fig:ER_all}a.} A higher count rate enables accurate frequency estimation at smaller $T_\mathrm{R}$, thus lowering the minimum ER. {The simulation result excluding the estimation error is also plotted, assuming that $\hat{\nu}_0=\nu_0$ and $\hat{\phi}_0=\phi_0+\overline{\Delta\phi(t)}$ (see Supplementary Section I).} Based on these results and the constraint of the experimental system, we choose $T_\mathrm{R}$ and $T_\mathrm{Q}$ to be 4.9152 and 1.6384 $ \upmu $s respectively.
 The ER contributes to the quantum bit error rate (QBER) of phase (X) basis in SNS-TF-QKD protocol.
 As another important implication of our theoretical model, we can determine the linewidth requirement for different selected $T_\mathrm{Q}$ and plot the simulated results in Fig.~\ref{fig:ER_all}b.
 As an example, to achieve a maximum channel loss of 66 dB in our system, the laser linewidth should be narrower than 35.5 kHz when $T_\mathrm{Q}=1~\upmu $s, resulting in an ER of 11\%.